 Did our Prime Minister wake up in a bad mood, did he not get his breakfast on time.
 No BOOM-BOOM that night.
 What made him make such a drastic move that would affect so many people in his own country?

-To know the answer, we have to think the way he thought, and the pressure he was under at the time.
+To know the answer, we have to think about the way he thought, and the pressure he was under at the time.
 Through this series of three, hopefully, I will share my thinking on the demise of the Avro Arrow.

 The Canadian people voted and trusted the Progressive Conservative party back then.
 The mainstream thinking and still today that, the elected politician, officials would have Canadians as their number one priority.
 Keeping Canadians and all of Canada in their best interest.